Etihad Airways rejects subsidy claims, attacks U.S. airline 'oligopoly'

 Etihad said Open Skies policy does not define subsidy, but its main concern is to stop subsidies from lowering airfare artificially.

-Citing a study it commissioned, Etihad said its published fares from April 2013 to March 2015 fell "generally" within the range of the fares of its opponents: namely, Delta Air Lines Inc, United Continental Holdings Inc and American Airlines Group Inc.
+Citing a study it commissioned, Etihad said its published fares from April 2013 to March 2015 fell "generally" within the range of the fares of its opponents: namely, Delta Air Lines Inc (DAL.N), United Continental Holdings Inc (UAL.N) and American Airlines Group Inc (AAL.O).

 Other complaints by these airlines "take a very condescending view of non-U.S. law," Etihad added.

-The U.S. airlines say Etihad has received a $501 million benefit because the UAE does not tax travelers connecting through its airports.
+The U.S. airlines say Etihad has received a $501 million benefit because the UAE does not tax travellers connecting through its airports.
 Etihad said the rule applies to all carriers.

 Etihad also said it funded its sponsorship of the Manchester City football club from its own liquidity, countering claims that Abu Dhabi covered the reportedly $640 million deal.